willyvvu/boost/README.md

 Included graphical effects
 ====
 Lens flare: Look at the sun.
 That's bright!
-Environment mapping: Inspect the vehicle.
-See how shiny it is?
 Anisotropy: Look at the track far ahead.
 It's pretty sharp, even at a distance.
-GLSL Shaders: Notice the colors+distortion when you boost and take damage against a wall.
+GLSL Shaders: Notice the distortion when you boost